Mattdev92/Mem_Project_2/README.md

  4. List of Mem components in grid - with scroll funcionality
  5. NavLink funcionality - clicked route has custom class
  6. Mem added to favourite
- 7. Add new mem funcionality
+ 7. Add new mem funcionality\
     simple form validation:
   - fields can't be empty
   - default image
+  - min and max value for votes
-  8.Global styles
+8. Global styles

 ### Project architecture